isomerpages/moe-xinminsec/_resources-for-student-n-parent/Pastoral Matters/School Rules and Regulations.md

 any tests or exams missed as a result of the suspension. &nbsp;Re-admission to school after suspension will be based on the conditions set by the School Management.</p>
-<p>&nbsp;</p>
-<p>In addition, students may be put on probation, during which they may be
+<p>&nbsp;In addition, students may be put on probation, during which they
-required to perform community services or responsibility programmes.</p>
+may be required to perform community services or responsibility programmes.</p>
 <p>&nbsp;</p>
 <p>Offences that involve violation of the law may be referred to the Police.
 Recalcitrant offenders who do not respond positively to the school’s intervention